duke253/mattermost-openshift-customized/README.md

 5. https://github.com/mattermost/mattermost-docker
 6. https://docs.mattermost.com/install/config-proxy-nginx.html

 **Optional**: you can setup Nginx reverse proxy in front of OpenShift as separate virtual machine.
-Pls see example in ./nginx-front-proxy-setup.txt
+Pls, see example in ./nginx-front-proxy-setup.txt